REANNZ/etcbd-public/README.md

   * Choose from:
     * shibboleth: SAML Login with Shibboleth SP via an identity federation.
 Not supported yet.
     * locallogin: Local accounts on the admin tool instance.
+       * Note that local accounts can later be created by logging into the Admintool at https://admin.example.org/admin/ as the administrator (with the username and password created here), and selecting `Users` from the list of tables to administer, and creating the user with the `Add user` button.
     * google-oauth2: Login with a Google account.
 Only works for applications registered with Google - see below on enabling Google login.
     * google-plus: Login with a Google account via Google Plus.
 May be used as an alternative to Google OAuth2.
 Also only works for applications registered with Google - see below on enabling Google login.
     * yahoo: Login with a Yahoo account.
 No registration needed.